Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Ohio Department of Natural Resources rule requiring written permission from the Chief of the Division of Parks and Watercraft before operating drones, model aircraft, or other unmanned aerial craft in any Ohio state park, unless using a designated landing field.
-Prohibits flying over beaches, open-air assemblies, boats, and roadways on ODNR-administered land.
+Requires written permission from the Chief of the ODNR Division of Parks and Watercraft (or authorized agent) before operating any unmanned aerial craft within Ohio state park boundaries, except at designated landing fields.
+Bars flying over beaches, open-air assemblies, boats, and roadways on division-administered land.
 Prohibits harassing wildlife or people.

 View source